-Handshake is a premier job posting platform which connects students and alumni with over 250,000 employers across the United States.
+Handshake is a premier job posting platform that connects students and alumni with over 250,000 employers across the United States.
 The website gives employers a place to post their open positions so they can hear from young talent; conversely, the site offers students and young alumni thousands of career opportunities they may not have found otherwise.
 Large public schools like University of Kentucky and University of Tennessee use Handshake as well, so Cumberlands is “right up there along the cutting-edge,” according to Harp.

-The Office of Career Services at Cumberlands offers a number of free services in addition to career fairs, such as résumé editing, interview advice and Career and Leadership classes.
-The office also posts approximately 50 jobs a day on online career platforms, including federal jobs, private jobs, business-industry jobs and more.
+The Office of Career Services at Cumberlands offers a number of free services in addition to career fairs, such as résumé editing, interview advice, and Career and Leadership classes.
+The office also posts approximately 50 jobs a day on online career platforms, including federal jobs, private jobs, business-industry jobs, and more.

 “Students generally don’t worry about jobs until they have to,” said Harp.
 “That’s why it’s important to get recruiters here talking about potential career paths.
 The things you learn in college – communication skills, problem-solving, social skills – are all valuable in the workforce.”

 Shawn Harris is a Cumberlands graduate who worked very closely with the career center, according to Harp.
 A few years ago, he went to the Spotlight Career Fair in Lexington that Harp recommended.
 There, he made a connection that landed him an interview, which got him an internship, which earned him a job.
 He now works full-time for the Federal Bureau of Investigation.